tadhglewis/toy-robot/README.md

 The goal is to separate concerns which allows you to essentially swap out the input and UI without modifying the core game.

-**Note:** the game layer essentially solves the challenge while other layers may add niceties.
+**Note:** the game layer solves the challenge while other layers may add niceties for fun.

 Assumptions